-Our compensation committee will consist of Messrs.

-and , and will be chaired by Mr. .
-Mr. and Mr. satisfy the "independence" requirements of Section 303A of the Corporate Governance Rules of the NYSE.
+Our compensation committee will consist of Mr. Li-Lan Cheng and Mr. Jian Sun, and will be chaired by Mr. Cheng.
+Mr. Sun satisfies the "independence" requirements of Section 303A of the Corporate Governance Rules of NYSE.
 The compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated upon.
 The compensation committee will be responsible for, among other things:

-- reviewing the total compensation package for our executive officers and making recommendations to the board with respect to it; - approving and overseeing the total compensation package for our executives other than the three most senior executives; - reviewing the compensation of our directors and making recommendations to the board with respect to it; and - periodically reviewing and approving any long-term incentive compensation or equity plans, programs or similar arrangements, annual bonuses, and employee pension and welfare benefit plans.
+- · reviewing the total compensation package for our executive officers and making recommendations to the board with respect to it; - approving and overseeing the total compensation package for our executives other than the three most senior executives; - · reviewing the compensation of our directors and making recommendations to the board with respect to it; and - periodically reviewing and approving any long-term incentive compensation or equity plans, programs or similar arrangements, annual bonuses, and employee pension and welfare benefit plans.